bareos/bareos/docs/manuals/en/new_main_reference/source/chapter15/bconsole.rst

 :index:`[TAG=Bareos Console] <single: Bareos Console>` :index:`[TAG=bconsole] <single: bconsole>` :index:`[TAG=Command->bconsole] <pair: Command; bconsole>`

-The **Bareos Console** (:program:`bconsole`) is a program that allows the user or the System Administrator, to interact with the Bareos Director daemon while the daemon is running.
+The Bareos Console (:command:`bconsole`) is a program that allows the user or the System Administrator, to interact with the Bareos Director daemon while the daemon is running.

 The current Bareos Console comes as a shell interface (TTY style).
 It permit the administrator or authorized users to interact with Bareos.
 You can determine the status of a particular job, examine the contents of the Catalog as well as perform certain tape manipulations with the Console program.